Skip to main content

 Searching for and landing a faculty position is different from looking for a job in the corporate or not-for-profit sectors.
 Available positions are posted in specialized databases, application materials are usually different (with disciplinary distinctions), and the process is also usually congruent with the academic calendar.
 Faculty job openings may be posted as much as a year before they begin.

 Securing a tenure-track faculty position is more challenging than ever before, and advance planning and organization are essential.
+For an orientation to the search, we recommend the Academic Job Search Handbook (the 2008 edition is available digitally from the University Library; the 2016 edition is available in print).

 Where to Apply